 2) Not only is Portland limestone cement more sustainable, but it can often be less expensive than traditional cement as well.
 Replacing some of the high-cost clinkers with cheap limestone can greatly reduce the cost of cement.

 3) Portland limestone cement performs equally well.
 Extensive performance testing has been conducted by Holcim (US) and many other companies with generally good results.
 PLC performance is essentially equivalent to that of ordinary cement from the same plants in terms of shrinkage, permeability, freeze-thaw resistance, and resistance to salt scaling, with even slight enhancements in some cases.

 5. When and how much limestone powder is mixed to make cement?

 Add limestone powder after cooling the clinker.
 Then feed the mixture into a cement mill for fine grinding.

 Portland-limestone cement (PLC) Type IL is governed by ASTM C595 or AASHTO M 240 Standard Specification for Blended Hydraulic Cements.
 It is a blended cement manufactured with a limestone content between 5% and 15%.

 As an important cement raw material and cement admixture, the importance of limestone to the cement industry is self-evident.
 Therefore, making full use of limestone resources can guarantee productivity and sustainability of cement plants.

 If you own limestone rocks and want to process them into limestone chips or limestone powder for cement plants, contact us!
-As a professional manufacturer of building materials and equipment, Ftmmachinery can provide robust limestone crushers, limestone grinders, cement mills, etc.
+As a professional manufacturer of building materials equipment, Ftmmachinery can provide robust limestone crushers, limestone grinders, cement mills, etc.